Extended polarized semiclassical model for quantum-dot cavity QED and its application to single-photon sources: Intuitive derivation of the semi-classical model

-In section 3 we show how to derive Eq.~(\ref{Ch2-eq-transmission-electric-field-FP}) and explain that the higher order Taylor contributions are added to be able to write the final formula in a compact form are negligible.
+In Appendix B, we show how to derive Eq.~(\ref{Ch2-eq-transmission-electric-field-FP-1}) and explain that the added higher order Taylor terms to write the final formula in a compact form, are negligible.
 The out-coupling efficiency $\eta_{out}$ gives the probability that a photon leaves the cavity through one of the mirrors.
-In Eq.~(\ref{Ch2-eq-transmission-electric-field-FP}), $\Delta$ is the normalized laser-cavity detuning and $\Delta'$ is the normalized detuning with respect to the QD transition.
-Here, $f$, $f_{c}$, and $f_{QD}$ are the frequencies for the laser, cavity and QD, respectively.
-The result of Eq.~(\ref{Ch2-eq-transmission-electric-field-FP}) is equal to the result of the optical Bloch equations and shows that using a fully classical model it is possible to derive Eq.~(\ref{Ch2-eq-transmission-electric-field-FP}).
+In Eq.~(\ref{Ch2-eq-transmission-electric-field-FP-1}), $\Delta$ is the normalized laser-cavity detuning and $\Delta'$ is the normalized detuning with respect to the QD transition.